MI6-Pikes00/CY-Shop/README.md

 ## Known Bugs

 - Problem with the *Delete Account*: Requires a second entry after validation in the console for the correct deletion of the account.
+- Problem with *Add Product*: When you add a product to the stock, the scanf don't like when you put words with space.
+So, with a space it doesn't work.
+- Problem with *Search by Reference*: The search by Name work but the search by reference doesn't work correctly.